Klonimus Kalman Epstein: Biography

-Born in 1753, Epstein, known as "Kalmish," was the son of Aaron Halevi Epstein and an alleged descendant from the Prophet Samuel and King David.
+Born in 1753, Epstein, known as "Kalmish," was the son of Aaron Halevi Epstein.
 Epstein's early years were lived in abject poverty in Neustadt, Poland, one of 10 children, before his father moved the family to Kraków to seek a better life when Epstein was five years old.
 In Kraków, he became known as an Illui (young prodigy).
 As a child, after selling bagels baked in the home of his parents to assist in his family's support, Epstein would sneak into the beth midrash and listen to the Torah sermons given by Krakow scholars, including Yitzchak Halevi, Chief Rabbi of Kraków.
 One day following one of the sermons, Mordechai Gutgold, one of the wealthiest Jews in Krakow, asked Epstein in jest to repeat the sermon that he had just heard, which he did, word for word.
 In response, Gutgold agreed to support Epstein and fund his Yeshiva education, provided that his father agreed to the marriage of Epstein and Gutgold's daughter as soon as Epstein reached Bar Mitzvah.
 At the age of 13, Epstein married Gutgold's daughter, Milka Raidel.

 After being deeply impressed by the Hassidic leader Elimelech of Lizhensk during his visit to Krakow, Epstein traveled to Lizhensk hoping to study Torah and Chassidut under the direct tutelage of Elimelech, against his father-in-law's wishes but with the support of his wife.
 Upon Epstein's arrival in Lizhensk, Elimelech sent him to study under Yechiel Michel of Zlotchov.
 After less than two weeks at Yechiel Michel's home, Epstein returned to Lizhensk with a message from Yechiel Michel to Elimelech that "you will not find others like Kalmish."